Inducing Equilibria via Incentives: Simultaneous Design-and-Play Ensures Global Convergence: Convergence Analysis

-\paragraph{Remark.} Under Assumption \ref{assumption:game}, if $x_*(\theta)$ is variationally stable, then it is the unique Nash equilibrium of the game \citep{mertikopoulos2019learning}.
-We provide sufficient conditions for checking variational stability in Appendix \ref{app:vs}.
+Below we discuss when the proposed assumptions hold, and if they are violated, how would our algorithm works.
+Assumption \ref{assumption:game} includes the condition that $x_*(\theta)$ is strongly stable.
+In this case, it is the unique Nash equilibrium of the game \citep{mertikopoulos2019learning}.
+It is also a common assumption in the analysis of the mirror descent dynamics itself \citep{d2021stochastic}.
+We provide sufficient conditions for checking strong stability in Appendix \ref{app:vs}.
+We refer the readers to Section \ref{sec:extension} for an explanation of how to extend our algorithm when this assumption is violated.
 Assumption \ref{assumption:f} includes the convexity of the upper-level problem, which is usually a necessary condition to ensure global convergence.
-Absence of convexity, our algorithm only guarantees local convergence.
-Assumption \ref{assumption:estimate} can be easily satisfied as it only assumes that the estimate is unbiased and has bounded mean squared error.
-The reason for consider errors in estimation is to ensure the algorithm still converges if the gradients cannot always be calculated accurately.
+Yet, without convexity, our algorithm can still converge to a local minimum.
+Assumption \ref{assumption:estimate} becomes unnecessary if we simply assume that the environment is deterministic.
+In this case, the accurate value of $v_{\theta}^i(x)$ is available.
+Yet, if the noises are added to the feedback, assuming that the noisy feedback is unbiased and bounded is still reasonable.

-\subsection{Unconstrained game}
+\subsection{Unconstrained Game}

 In this part, we establish the convergence guarantee of Algorithm \ref{alg_BG} for unconstrained games.
 We define the optimality gap $\epsilon^\theta_k$ and the equilibrium gap $\epsilon^x_{k+1}$ as \$ \epsilon^\theta_k := \EE\bigl[\|\theta_k - \theta_*\|_2^2\bigr],\quad \epsilon_{k+1}^x := \EE\Bigl[\overline{D}_\psi\bigl(x_*(\theta_k), x_{k+1} \bigr)\Bigr]. \$ We track such two gaps as the convergence criteria in the subsequent results.